GerHobbelt/libertinus/CONTRIBUTING.md

 You can even download and review the fonts it builds after each push.
 However this is cumbersome for actual font development and we recommend checking your work with local feedback.

-Note that FontForge adds unnessesary clutter to its source files on each save that **must** be removed before committing.
+Note that FontForge adds unnecessary clutter to its source files on each save that **must** be removed before committing.
 After modifying the `.sfd` files, and before committing the changes, you can automatically clean them up with:

     fontship make normalize